 Experienced based remark; Driving at El Mirage, is not like driving on asphalt...take my word for it.
 Instruction; keep your eyes on the cones, your hand upon the wheel...and stay cool...while you put the peddle to the metal in the speed beast of choice.

+To fight the jet lag, we took Ruth to places that she can relate to.
+To the Salt Slush workshop (in Sweden) to a car (Olds Rocket 88) that comes from Wendover, close to Bonneville Salt Flats.
 Since we weren't sure that the Wendover Rocket could make up for the brutal the time and weather difference between cloudy, cold Sweden and clear sky California, Kalle offered Ruth a drive in his 32 Hemi Roadster that her spouse Erik provided parts for long time ago.
 Ruth took it for a spin.
 Something missing?
 Well, summer and sunshine...I guess.

 Yes, we celebrated Swedish midsummer too, under the shelter, in warm clothes.